Federal Programs - Title I

 Home-School Compact

 The Home-School Compact details an agreement between the teacher, student and parents/caregivers describing the roles and responsibilities of each person.
-The Home-School Compact is sent each year that the student qualifies for the Title I program.
+The Home-School Compact is sent each year when the student qualifies for the Title I program.

 Title I Parent and Family Involvement Plan